Steenbergen invited to World Junior selection camp - Red Deer Advocate

 Steenbergen was named to the list Wednesday along with 32 other players and 18 forwards, but the WHL’s leading goal producer with 35 goals in 27 games is a virtual lock for the squad.
 Canada finished with silver last year in Toronto and Montreal after a 5-4 shootout loss in the final to the U.S.A.

 The Broncos forward was selected by the Arizona Coyotes in the fifth round of the 2017 NHL Entry Draft after a 51-goal campaign last season that tied him for first in the WHL.
-Even with that standout season, Steenbergen wasn’t on the summer selection camp roster for Team Canada and is one of only four players to make the final camp that wasn’t invited in the summer.
+Even with that standout season, Steenbergen wasn’t on the summer selection camp roster for Team Canada, and he is one of only four players to make the final camp that wasn’t invited in the summer.

 “Hockey at all levels across the country continues to produce talented and elite-level hockey players that makes our evaluation and selection process a difficult one,” said Shawn Bullock, Hockey Canada’s senior manager of hockey operations and men’s national teams in a Hockey Canada press release.